-Information regarding trade and other receivables that are not impaired is disclosed in Note 7.
+Information regarding trade and other receivables that are not impaired is disclosed in Note 7 to the financial statements.

-21. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES (CONT'D)
+21. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES (CONTINUED)

-b.
-Liquidity Risk
+(b) Liquidity Risk

 Liquidity risk is the risk that the Group or the Company will encounter difficulty in meeting financial obligations due to shortage of funds.
 The Group's and the Company's exposure to liquidity risk arises primarily from mismatches of the maturities of financial assets and liabilities.
 The Group's and the Company's objective is to maintain a balance between continuity of funding and flexibility through the use of stand-by credit facilities.